David R. Koepsell, J.D./Ph.D.

 2009-2010: Philip Serracino Inglott, Twente University, "Expressions and Embeddings of Deliberative Democracy in Mutual Benefit Digital Goods" Masters Thesis.

-2010 - Present: Floris Kreiken, Delft University of Technology, "Rights, Information, and Expression: Natural and State Monopolies, and Public Values in Information Infrastructures," PhD Project (funded by Next Generation Infrastructures Foundation).
+2010 - 2015: Floris Kreiken, Delft University of Technology, "Rights, Information, and Expression: Natural and State Monopolies, and Public Values in Information Infrastructures," PhD Project (funded by Next Generation Infrastructures Foundation).

 2013 “Monsanto vs. Farmer Bowman,” CONABIO, Mexico City, Aug 22.